 Some states, like Texas, are non-disclosure states.
 Here, the sales prices are kept confidential and not disclosed in public records.
 While it is often possible to gauge an approximate sales price based on the mortgage amount, Opendoor masks the mortgage amount of their purchase prices.
 For purposes of this analysis, purchase prices were calculated conservatively based on last known offering price and reasonable business practices.

 Their fees and charges appear to be movable parts which I assume is based on how much of a profit they can build into their initial offer.

 I set up a spreadsheet and studied their listings, public records, reviews and any other information available.
 Here’s what I learned with a few assumptions based on the gaps in the data.

 They market their listings aggressively, hold plenty of open houses, and reduce the price about one percent starting two weeks from the date it was listed.

 They charge the seller for any repairs deemed required.
 These charges are deducted after closing from the seller’s proceeds.
 Over $25,000 in some cases.
-Consumers have complained in some tell all reviews to the Better Business Bureau that they were charged a $100 for a light bulb, $6,000 for roof repairs, $1,200 for a/c repairs which were not needed and then not completed by the company.
+While the Opendoor BBB rating is an A+, consumers have complained in some tell all reviews to the Better Business Bureau that they were charged a $100 for a light bulb, $6,000 for roof repairs, $1,200 for a/c repairs which were not needed and then not completed by the company.
 The company does respond to all complaints.
 They maintain that while they charge sellers for repairs, they think are relevant, it may transfer to the buyer as a discount in price and therefore they do not need to perform the actual repairs.

 Their valuation model most likely builds in a minimum 10-percent profit margin in addition to the 6 to 14-percent service charge.
 I’m sure like most investors they can raise or lower the fees to reach a certain profit margin.